Michael Bevan: ODI career

 He made his ODI debut on 14 April 1994 against Sri Lanka in the 1994 Austral-Asia Cup at Sharjah and was not required to bat, as Australia chased down 155 comfortably with nine wickets to spare.
-By the 1995–96 season, he became a regular in the side.
+By the 1995–96 season, he became a regular in the team.
 He proved a reliable anchor at the bottom of the middle order, and he would often patiently guide Australia to victory following a rare top-order collapse – leading to him being nicknamed "The Finisher".
 By the end of his ODI career, Bevan was known as the "Pyjama Picasso".
 During his ODI career, he managed to hit just 21 sixes in 232 ODI matches, a testament to his calculating style and batting role that required protecting his vital wicket rather than attempting risky aerial shots.
 He batted 45 times in successful ODI run chases for Australia; and, out of those 45 outings, he remained unbeaten at the crease on 25 occasions.

 One of his most famous "anchor" innings was in the New Year's Day One Day International at the Sydney Cricket Ground against the West Indies in 1996 during the Benson & Hedges World Series.
 With the Australians at one stage 6/38 chasing 173, his unbeaten 150-minute 78 got the Australians over the line with a four or more required on the last ball to achieve victory.
 He was the second leading run scorer in the 1995/96 Benson & Hedges World Series only behind Mark Taylor with an aggregate of 389 runs in 10 innings at an average of 194.50, bolstered by eight not-outs in his 10 innings.

 He featured in his first World Cup tournament during the 1996 Cricket World Cup and played a crucial role to help Australia to reach the final of the tournament by scoring 69 runs in the semi-final clash against the West Indies, a match which is highly remembered and known due to the dramatic collapse of the West Indies in a low-scoring run chase of 208.
 He also played an important cameo of unbeaten 36 off 49 balls in the 1996 World Cup final which propelled Australia to a decent total of 241/7 on the board.
 However, his efforts went in vain as Sri Lanka chased down 242 to win their maiden World Cup title.

 He was selected to the Australian squad for the 50-over cricket tournament at the 1998 Commonwealth Games where Australia became runners-up in the competition to South Africa.
-He was a key member of the Australian side which lifted the 1999 Cricket World Cup.
+He was a key member of the Australian team which lifted the 1999 Cricket World Cup.